I really want the antenna installed in my attic. Will that work?

 We’ve spent good deal of time testing various antennas and know what works best.
 The antennas we stock are more durable, better performing and in some cases, significantly less expensive than the models you’ll find at the big box stores.
-Since we value customer satisfaction and warranty our work, we will not install antennas that are under-performing for the location or prone to mechanical/electrical failure.
+Since we value customer satisfaction and warranty our work, we only install properly-sized antennas from reputable manufacturers.
+We WILL NOT install antennas that are under-performing for the location or prone to mechanical/electrical failure.

 I’m a serious DIYer – can you just sell me parts?